TABLE OF CONTENTS

 TABLE OF CONTENTSINTRODUCTION

-ASSASSINATED PRESIDENT JAMES GARFIELD’S LUNG: Stolen following his autopsy, then circulated among microscopists.
+ASSASSINATED PRESIDENT JAMES GARFIELD’S LUNG: Stolen during his autopsy, then circulated among microscope slide collectors.

 TABLE OF CONTENTSSOUVENIERS OF HUMAN CARNAGE – Microscope slides of ashes collected during the eruptions of Mts.
-Pelee and Souflier were sold as souvenirs to microscopists and collectors .
+Pelee and Souflier were sold as souvenirs to microscope slide collectors .

 TABLE OF CONTENTSFISH SCALES – LEEUWENHOEK FOUND THEM, But Rabbis Ruled, “NOT REAL ENOUGH!
 The earliest microscope user discovered that an eel’s skin contained hidden fish scales.
 According to the Bible, scales made the snake-like seafood kosher.